kelkelatl/pnc/docs/events.md

-church discussions, who is catholic, denominations i suspect google play has blocked some apps i used in the past, flagged account possibly? sexual activity aplears yo have been faked tonight
+church discussions, who is catholic, denominations i suspect google play has blocked some apps i used in the past, flagged account possibly? sexual activity aplears yo have been faked tonight recreational drugs have had noneffect except for the DMT which was very intemse after one inhale